Streamlined inventory management can have a very positive impact when it comes to controlling parts expenditure.

-Fleet and asset management software can be used to help identify repetitive part failures or low-performing parts.
+Fleet inventory management software can be used to help identify repetitive part failures or low-performing parts.
 It can be used to perform comparative analyses between manufacturers and parts and build a more in-depth picture of component longevity data and cost histories on parts for each vehicle in a fleet.

-That information can help you develop budgets for parts expenditures and make more informed and effective purchasing decisions.
+That information can help you to reduce inventory costs by enabling you to develop budgets for parts expenditures and make more informed and effective purchasing decisions.

 Adding it all up

-Cost savings can be realized when a parts management system is an integral part of your fleet maintenance management solution.
+Reduced inventory costs can be realized when a parts system is an integral part of your fleet maintenance management solution.

 In short, systems for efficiently managing parts inventory are an important element of asset utilisation.
 They are incredibly useful in helping enable more effective strategies for reducing both vehicle downtime and unnecessary expenditure.